+, •

-MATH 306 Bayesian Statistics
+MATH 306 Statistical Consulting

 MATH 345 Advanced Linear Algebra

 MATH 354 Modern Data Analysis

 MATH 405 Statistical Modeling

-MATH 407 Statistical Design of Scientific Studies
+MATH 407 Experimental Design

 MATH 409 Real Analysis II

 A sample sequence for the Bachelor of Science in Mathematics major is provided below.
 It should be noted that each student's sequence will be unique depending on when the program is started, how many AP or transfer credits are applied and when the desired courses are offered.